uias/Pageboy/README.md

 - Interactive scrolling can also be controlled with `.isScrollEnabled`.

 ### Insertion & Deletion
-Pageboy 3 provides the ability to insert and delete pages dynamically from the `PageboyViewController`.
+Pageboy provides the ability to insert and delete pages dynamically in the `PageboyViewController`.

 ```swift
 pageViewController.insertPage(at index: 0)